Darkseal/AESCrypt/README.md

 In order to fullfill this tasks we came up with the following package, which we called AESCrypt - pretty original, isn't it?
 The usage is still fairly simple and very similar to the other AES-based packages - as long as you don't need to mess up with all these settings and are ok with the industry-standard defaults - yet it also has a decent (and further expandable) option class that can be configured to handle most of the encryption details.

+# How it works
+The package is made of three classes:
+* **AESCrypt** - the main crypto handler, containing the Encrypt and Decrypt methods and the actual implementation logic, which is built upon the AesManaged  and AESCryptOptions  ASP.NET legacy classes.
+* **AESCryptOptions** - a POCO class containing the AES encrypt/decrypt options, together with their default settings.
+* **AESPasswordHash** - a simple ENUM containing the available options for password hash - SHA1, MD5 or None.

 # Usage Samples
 Let's start with a couple encrypt & decrypt code samples to see how it can be used in a typical back-end scenario: